 The funds collected for the Morningstar Fund will be distributed to assist Indigenous young people to create and maintain strong cultural connections.
 She will be deeply missed by all those who knew her and loved her.

 Thank you for your generous support.
-If you have any comments you'd like to share or questions regarding the fund, please email email@example.com.
+If you have any comments you'd like to share or questions regarding the project, please email email@example.com.

-Tides Canada Foundation is a national public foundation registered with Canada Revenue Agency.
-BN: 868947797 RR0001
+Tides Canada Initiatives Society is a Canadian charity registered with Canada Revenue Agency (CRA).
+BN: 130560188 RR0001